nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

     tool, you can either click and drag around the picture, and/or simply click the picture once, to apply the effect.

+    The Magic Tools

+        See the instructions for each Magic tool (in the 'magic-docs' folder).

     Magic Controls